yeadamk/snake-pathfinding/README.md

 - Breath First Search
 - A*

-*The pathfinding algorithms can be changed in agent.js (hamiltonian: default)*
+*The pathfinding algorithms can be changed in agent.js (hamiltonian by default)*

 > NOTE: Use **Chrome** to run the program!
 > Problems may arise in other browsers due to compatibility issues